-1987 was a huge wear for many reasons.
+1987 was a huge year for many reasons.
 Michael Jackson released ‘Bad’, The Simpsons has its debut broadcast (yep, it was that long ago) and most importantly, visible Air hit the helves.
 Launching as the first sneaker equipped with Air you could see as well as feel, these trainers went down as a street icon.

 At the time, Nike’s Air technology wasn’t actually new.
 Developed by ex Nasa engineer Frank Rudy (fancy, right?), it had already been used in the Tailwind franchise.
 But the Air Max 1 was the first to expose Air technology, encapsulated in its midsole – giving the true feeling of walking on Air.
 Designed specifically with enhanced performance and maximise comfort in mind, Nike Air proved that over time foam will break down but air never loses its properties.